James Rick Langford

 In 1981, Langford notched 12 victories and led the AL with 18 complete games before earning a win in the postseason against the Kansas City Royals.
 However, he began showing signs of fatigue in 1982, when he lost 16 games.
 He spent the remaining years of his career bouncing on and off the disabled list, never pitching more than 60 innings in any season after 1983.
-He ended his big league career by going 1-10 with a 7.36 ERA for the 1986 Athletics.
+He ended his big league career by going 1-10 with a 7.36 ERA for the A's in 1986.

 - AL Innings Pitched Leader (1980)